 We may never succeed in achieving regulatory approval for any of our product candidates.
 We may obtain unexpected results from our Clinical Studies and planned Clinical Trials.
 We may elect to discontinue, delay or modify development of some product candidates or focus on others.
 Any changes in the outcome of any of these variables with respect to the development of our product candidates in development could mean a significant change in the costs and timing associated with the development of these product candidates.
-For example, if the FDA or another regulatory authority were to delay our planned start of Clinical Trials or require us to conduct additional Clinical Studies, Clinical Trials or other testing beyond those that we currently expect, or if we experience significant delays in enrollment in any of our planned Clinical Studies or Clinical Trials, including as a result of the COVID-19 pandemic, we could be required to expend significant additional financial resources and time on the completion of clinical Trials is a time-consuming, expensive and uncertain product candidates and conducting preclinical testing, Clinical Studies and Clinical Trials is a time-consuming, expensive and uncertain product sales.
+For example, if the FDA or another regulatory authority were to delay our planned start of Clinical Trials or require us to conduct additional Clinical Studies, Clinical Trials or other testing beyond those that we currently expect, or if we experience significant delays in enrollment in any of our planned Clinical Studies or Clinical Trials, including as a result of the COVID-19 pandemic, we could be required to expend significant additional financial resources and time on the completion of clinical development of that product candidate.
+Identifying potential product candidates and conducting preclinical testing, Clinical Studies and Clinical Trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 See "Risk Factors" for further discussion of these and additional risks and uncertainties associated with product development and commercialization that may significantly affect the timing and cost of our research and development expenses and our ability to obtain regulatory approval for and successfully commercialize our product candidates.
-We expect research and development expenses to increase as we advance existing product candidates into additional Clinical Trials and Clinical Trials and Clinical Studies and development expenses to increase as we advance existing product candidates into additional financial resources fully commercialize on ability to obtain regulatory approval for and successfully commercialize
+We expect research and development expenses to increase as we advance existing product candidates into additional Clinical Trials and Clinical Studies and develop new product candidates.